 The Guildhall Theatre is now a grade II listed building.
 It’s a small and intimate venue that’s predominantly used by amateur theatre groups and dance schools, in addition to hosting folk, comedy, children's entertainments, jazz and touring theatre events, plus our annual Christmas show for younger children.
 There are large and small clubroom areas located adjacent to the venue, which are used for fringe-type performances, small exhibitions, rehearsals, education workshops, trade shows and album launches.

 The original Assembly Rooms building was built between 1765 and 1774.
 The building was destroyed by a fire in 1963.
 The new Assembly Rooms was opened in 1977 by the Queen Mother.
 On Friday 14 March 2014, the Assembly Rooms was again hit by a fire in the plant room above the Assembly Rooms car park, which adjoins the building.
 The fire destroyed the plant room and made the Assembly Rooms unusable.
+The Council is currently undertaking an extensive refurbishment of the Assembly Rooms.
+We are looking forward to opening the city’s rejuvenated entertainment and conference venue. and bringing an exciting and brand new experience.

 Outdoor Events and Festivals